Time-Latitude Distribution of Prominences for 10 Solar Cycles: A study using Kodaikanal, Meudon and Kanzelhohe Data: Introduction

 \section{Introduction}

-Magnetic field is an important driver of the heterogeneity of the Sun in different temporal and spatial scales.
-In the scientific community it has been of immense interest to know the change in the distribution and strength of the solar magnetic fields in the past.
-Continuously monitoring the solar magnetic field has been possible in recent past with the launch of space-borne telescopes as for example Michelson Doppler Imager (MDI, on the Solar Heliospheric Observatory, SoHO, \citep{1997SPD....28.0127H}) and more recently Helioseismic and Magnetic Imager (HMI, on the Solar Dynamics Observatory, SDO \citep{2012AAS...22020701F}).
-Before that magnetic field measurements in low resolution was initiated by ground-based observatories like Mt Wilson and most prominently by Wilcox Solar Observatory since the year 1976 \citep{{1992AAS...180.5106B},{2000eaa..bookE4331.}}.
-To trace back the solar magnetic field activity before that different proxies have been studied.
-Some of the prominent features serving as proxies are namely sunspots, plages and filaments/prominences.
+Magnetic field is responsible for the heterogeneity as observed on the Sun in different temporal and spatial scales.
+Continuous monitoring of the solar magnetic field has been possible only in recent past with the launch of space-borne telescopes like Michelson Doppler Imager (MDI, on the Solar Heliospheric Observatory, SoHO, \citep{1997SPD....28.0127H}) and more recently Helioseismic and Magnetic Imager (HMI, on the Solar Dynamics Observatory, SDO \citep{2012AAS...22020701F}).
+Before that magnetic field measurements in low resolution was initiated by ground-based observatories like Mount Wilson and most prominently by Wilcox Solar Observatory since the year 1976 \citep{{1992AAS...180.5106B},{2000eaa..bookE4331.}} and KittPeak/National Solar Observatory(NSO) since 1970 \citep{{1971IAUS...43...51L},{2011CoSka..41..106M}}.
+These data sources have been extensively used for solar cycle studies \citep{2015TESS....111102H}.
+To trace back the solar magnetic field activity before 1976 different proxies have been used.
+Some of the prominent features serving as proxies are sunspots, plages and filaments/prominences.